arnobdas789/AI-Course/AI_Games/A_Connect_Four/readme.md

 **How to Play**
 Run the game:

 python connect_four.py

 On the menu:

-Press 1 to go first (Red)
+-Press 1 to go first (Red)

-Press 2 to go second (Yellow)
+-Press 2 to go second (Yellow)

-Press Q to quit
+-Press Q to quit

-Click on a column to drop your chip.
+-Click on a column to drop your chip.

-First to connect 4 in a row (vertically, horizontally, or diagonally) wins!
+**First to connect 4 in a row (vertically, horizontally, or diagonally) wins!**

-At the end, press Y to play again or N to quit.
+**At the end, press Y to play again or N to quit.**

-AI Logic
+**AI Logic**

-The AI uses the Minimax algorithm with alpha-beta pruning for faster decisions and a scoring system based on:
+-The AI uses the Minimax algorithm with alpha-beta pruning for faster decisions and a scoring system based on:

 Connected pieces
 Center dominance